John Maywood Grubb Jr.

 After the 1976 season he was traded to the Cleveland Indians, with whom he spent the 1977 and part of the 1978 season.
 He hit well both seasons, but injuries limited him to 34 games in 1977 and he was traded near the end of the 1978 season to the Texas Rangers, for whom he hit .394 in 21 games.

 Johnny was with the Rangers during all of 1979 to 1982, hitting reasonably well most seasons and getting 300+ at-bats each year except in the 1981 strike season when he had 200+.
 He then was traded to the Detroit Tigers and played his last five major league seasons for them, appearing in the 1984 World Series.
 He had some good years with the bat in Detroit, most notably 1986 when in 81 games he hit .333 with 13 home runs at age 37.
-His last major league appearance was in post-season play in the 1987 ALCS, when he went 4-for-7 as the Tigers lost to the Minnesota Twins.
+His last major league appearance was in postseason play in the 1987 ALCS, when he went 4-for-7 as the Tigers lost to the Minnesota Twins.

 During his career he went on the disabled list nine times.
 He hit best against pitcher Paul Hartzell, going 10-for-17.
+The two most similar players through 2006, according to the similarity scores method, are Orlando Merced and Bob Skinner.

 - 1973 Topps All-Star Rookie Team